In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the steaks

 In the same pan used for the cashews, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
-Add the steaks.
+Add the steaks and cook, turning frequently, until well browned and your desired doneness is reached.
+For medium-rare, that’s 4 to 6 minutes for New York strips and rib-eyes and 8 to 12 minutes for filet mignons.

-Transfer the cooked steaks to a cutting board to rest for 5 minutes and brush with as much of the remaining gochujang as you like.
+Transfer the cooked steaks to a cutting board to rest for 5 minutes and drizzle or brush with as much of the reserved gochujang as you like.
 Thinly slice the steaks.
 Wipe out the pan if using to warm the tortillas.
 While the steaks are resting, heat the tortillas.

 Warm the tortillas